rei/rei-cedar-docs/docs/components/selects/README.md

 ### Icon

 - Use icons to trigger a popover for hints or suggestions
-- Read more about icon guidelines using Cedar [here](https://rei.github.io/rei-cedar-docs/components/icon#guidelines)
+- Reference Cedar's [icon guidelines](../icon#guidelines/) for additional information Read more about icon guidelines using Cedar [here]

 ### Link Text

 - Use a link when moving or navigating to another page or to a different portion of the same page
 - Use if navigating user to long or complex information
-- Read more about links [here](https://rei.github.io/rei-cedar-docs/components/links/)
+- Reference the [Links](../links/) component article for more information

 ### Do / Don’t